An Efficient Stochastic Subgradient Method for the Global Placement Problem in Very Large-Scale Integration Circuits: The placement problem and mathematical models

 \subsection{The problem definition}

-A VLSI circuit board can be modeled as a hypergraph $H(V, E)$, where $V=\{v_1,v_2,\ldots,v_n\}$ denotes the set of cells, each cell $v_i=(x_i,y_i)$ represents a physical component of the circuit, and $E=\left\{e_{1}, \ldots,e_{m}\right\}$ denotes the set of nets.
+A VLSI circuit board can be modeled as a hypergraph $G(V, E)$, where $V=\{v_1,v_2,\ldots,v_n\}$ denotes the set of cells, each cell $v_i$ represents a physical component of the circuit, and $E=\left\{e_{1}, \ldots,e_{m}\right\}$ denotes the set of nets.
 Each net $e_k \in E$ is a subset of $V$, corresponding to a group of cells that are electrically interconnected.

 Each cell $v_i \in V$, for $i = 1, \ldots, n$, is modeled as a rectangular block defined by its width $w_i$ and height $h_i$.
+Let $(x_i, y_i)$ denote the center coordinates of cell $v_i$.
 The placement region for these cells is a designated rectangular area bounded by the coordinates $(0,0)$ at the lower left corner and $(W, H)$ at the upper right corner.

 The objective of the VLSI placement problem is to determine the optimal positions for the cells within the placement region such that the total wirelength, measured as the sum of the lengths of the nets connecting the cells, is minimized.
 Additionally, the placement must satisfy the constraint that no two cells overlap within the designated area.
-A mathematical formulation of the VLSI global placement problem for mixed cells is described as follows~~\cite{chang2009essential}:
+A mathematical formulation of the VLSI global placement problem for mixed cells is described as follows~\cite{chang2009essential}:

-Here, $\mathbf x=(x_1, \ldots, x_n)$, $\mathbf y=(y_1, \ldots, y_n)$, $\mathbf X=\{\mathbf x, \mathbf y\}$.
-HPWL stands for the half-perimeter wirelength.
+Here $z=(x, y)$, $x=(x_1, \ldots, x_n)$, $y=(y_1, \ldots, y_n)$.
+HPWL stands for half-perimeter wirelength.
 The objective function and constraints specified in the problem (\ref{eq:HPWL})--\eqref{eq:bound} are nonconvex and nonsmooth, making it a challenging optimization problem.
 To overcome these difficulties, a penalty method is employed to relax the constraints, enabling the reformulation and transformation of the problem into a neural network framework.
-The reformulated problem is then optimized using advanced deep learning techniques.
+The reformulated problem is then optimized using advanced deep-learning-based techniques.